dylanlan/dylanlan.github.io/context.md

 permalink: /context/
 ---

-Here's an attempt at briefly explaining why this website exists, and what it's all about!
+Here's an attempt at briefly explaining why this [Darkages](https://www.darkages.com/) fan site exists, and what it's all about!

 #### History